|

 clean, dirty, or noisy?
 Use all the senses in setting a scene, but only if the information is relative to the story.
 Show

+us, DON’T TELL.
 Describing a scene will most likely result

 in the reader growing bored, and putting the book down.
-Following is an example of describing (telling) a scene:
+Following is an example of describing (telling) a scene: Joe was crossing

 the street.
 About half way across the sky opened up, raining on him.
 He cursed.
 He ran for cover tripping on a curb.
 He was

-Here’s the same scene shown with relevance to the story at hand, drawing the reader in:
+cold, and his mood turned from sunny to blue.
+Here’s the same scene shown with relevance to the story at hand, drawing the reader in: “Damn, I forgot

 my umbrella.
 Wouldn’t you know the sky would open up now – now when I’m so close to finding the answer to